wallacesintra/Android-Resources/LocalDatabase.md

 }
 ```

-*
 Note: If your app runs in a single process, you should follow the singleton design pattern when instantiating an AppDatabase object.
 Each RoomDatabase instance is fairly expensive, and you rarely need access to multiple instances within a single process.

 If your app runs in multiple processes, include enableMultiInstanceInvalidation() in your database builder invocation.
-That way, when you have an instance of AppDatabase in each process, you can invalidate the shared database file in one process, and this invalidation automatically propagates to the instances of AppDatabase within other processes.*
+That way, when you have an instance of AppDatabase in each process, you can invalidate the shared database file in one process, and this invalidation automatically propagates to the instances of AppDatabase within other processes.

-**Usage**

 ```kotlin
 val db = Room.databaseBuilder(